The most common cause of Apex crashing is the video card or power supply.

 Below are the main fixes when Apex keeps crashing on your computer.

-Fixes When Apex Keeps Crashing PC
+5 Causes Fixes When Apex Keeps Crashing PC

 Even if you have the correct driver installed, there may be a new update that fixes the issue.

-For example, if you have an NVIDIA card go here to Driver Downloads and enter your card details.
+For example, if you have an NVIDIA card, go here to Driver Downloads and enter your card details.

-Graphics card manufacturers will usually have their own video management software or the Windows default settings can also be used.
+Graphics card manufacturers will usually have their own video management software, or the Windows default settings can also be used.

 How far lower to set the options will vary and sometimes need a bit of trial and error to get the settings correct.

-The short cut key and options for switching between full screen and windowed mode will vary on how Apex is being played.
+The shortcut key and options for switching between full screen and windowed mode will vary on how Apex is being played.

 Windowed Mode may not be as good as full screen but can sometimes get Apex working and stop crashing.

-Reducing the load can greatly help a computer use less power and make a game playable.
+If you can not upgrade the power supply, reducing the load can greatly help a computer use less power and make a game playable.

 Often when the RAM starts to go bad other crashes will also happen when using Windows.